Fuchai of Wu: Life

 During 483 and 482 BC, Fuchai's men built the Heshui Canal (t 荷水運河, s 荷水运河, Héshuǐ Yùnhé) connecting the Si River, a tributary of the Huai, with the Ji, which ran parallel to the Yellow River through densely populated districts in what is now western Shandong.

 In 482 BC, Fuchai successfully challenged the duke of Jin for the status of hegemon in the regional lords' conference in Huangchi.
 However, while Fuchai was away in the north with his army, Goujian advanced his army into what was now defenceless Wu.
 It was said that Goujian had been nursing his bitterness by sleeping on straw with a sword beside his head and by tasting gall each morning (t 臥薪嚐膽, s 卧薪尝胆, wò xīn, cháng dǎn).
 For ten years, he improved his realm's governance under Wen Zhong and its army under Fan Li, while personally inspiring his people by working his own fields as his wife made thread and wove by hand.
 His men defeated the Wu garrisons and killed Fuchai's heir Prince You.
 Fuchai hurried with his army to return south and sent an emissary ahead to come to terms with Goujian, which were accepted.

 Goujian had decided that he would be unable to defeat Wu in a single campaign and returned home to further strengthen his army.
 He also took advantage of the further weakening of Wu, as Fuchai led an extravagant and dissipated life.
 Following Bo Pi's advice, Fuchai executed his faithful minister Wu Zixu.
 King Fuchai also became completely distracted from state affairs by the Yue beauty Xi Shi, who it was said had been sent to Wu specifically for this purpose by Goujian or his ministers.
+However, the story of Xi Shi only appeared five centuries later, in the Spring and Autumn Annals of Wu and Yue.